Modeling the diffusion-erosion crossover dynamics in drug release: Model and Simulation Details

-For each configuration, {\it i.e.}, different sizes $L$ and erosion rates $\kappa$, the final drug release profile and membrane coverage are obtained by averaging particle number and membrane sites, as a function of the time, over $10^3$ simulations.
-Each individual release curve is then adjusted to the Weibull distribution function using standard routines for non-linear square fitting~\cite{gnuplot}.
+For each configuration, {\it i.e.}, different sizes $L$ and erosion rates $k$, the final drug release profile and membrane coverage are obtained by averaging the particle number and membrane sites, as a function of the time, over $10^3$ simulations.
+Each individual release curve is then adjusted to the Weibull distribution function using standard routines for non linear square fitting~\cite{gnuplot}.

+In Fig.~\ref{model}, we show, for example, a possible obtained configuration for a given time step.
+As the final results are obtained as an average over different realizations, and the constant erosion probability is assumed, the average number of membrane sites decays linearly with time,

+Generalizations of our microscopic probabilistic approach are straightforward to produce different decay profiles, $M(t)$, but here we are interesting in the process where the polymer membrane erosion follows a linear relation with time~\cite{agata2011, caccavo2019}.
+Furthermore, the erosion constant $k$ is similar to the experimental erosion constants described in the cellular automaton model for the corrosion of a metal in an environment~\cite{saunier2004} and also in a model for swelling-controlled drug release~\cite{laaksonen2009}.
+Furthermore, it is important to mention that we are interested in the erosion of polymeric membranes, and other methods can be applied to investigate the erosion of polymeric matrices~\cite{gopferich1997, Reynolds1998, Rothstein2008}.

+For simplicity, let us define the dimensionless erosion constant $\kappa = k \Delta t /l_0$ and consider $\delta M=1$.
+As an illustration, for $\kappa = 1.0$, all attempts are accepted and 100 membrane sites will erode after 100 MC steps, for a large enough membrane, whereas for $\kappa = 0.01$ on average only one membrane site is converted into a pore site after $100$ MC steps.